Quick answer

-Natural language BI allows users to type or speak data questions in plain English — like "Show me revenue by region for Q4" — and receive instant charts, tables, and summaries without writing SQL or building dashboards.
-It translates human language into database queries using AI, making analytics accessible to every business user regardless of technical skill.
+Natural language BI lets users ask data questions in plain English — like "Show me revenue by region for Q4" — and get instant charts, tables, and summaries without writing SQL or building dashboards.
+AI translates human language into database queries, making business intelligence accessible to every employee regardless of technical skill.

 Most BI tools still require someone who knows SQL, understands the data model, or can navigate a complex dashboard builder.
 Natural language BI removes that barrier.
 You type a question in plain English, and the system returns a chart, table, or summary — generated from your actual data, in seconds.